 - Address: Cromwell Rd, South Kensington, London SW7 5BD

 Since 2007, this classic Christmas event receives more than two million visitors a year.
 Not only is it one of the best parks in London, but it also offers one of the best Christmas activities.
-Don't know what to do in London at this time of year?
+Don't know what to do in London at this time of the year?
 Head to Hyde Park.

 From mid-November to early January the park hosts festive markets, over 100 rides, a giant Ferris wheel, live shows including figure skating, a circus, live music, as well as numerous bars and restaurants.
 This means you can tailor your experience to suit your Christmas budget.

 For a fun place to drink, try the Winter Wonderland bar, where everything is made of ice, including the chairs, tables and cocktail glasses.
-And at Bavarian Hall, you can dance live until your heart' s content to the beats of DJs all day and night!
+And at Bavarian Hall, you can dance live until your heart' s content to the beats of DJs all day and night.
 Admission to the park is free.

 - Address: W2 2UH

 And if that wasn't enough, all the cafes overlook the stunning pink Christmas tree at St Pancras International Station.
 This special "tree of hope" casts a magical pink glow over St Pancras.
-This is decorated with 1,200 meters of festive ribbon printed with quotes of love and hope from team members to celebrate the commitment, compassion and selflessness shown by its workers.
+It is decorated with 1,200 meters of festive ribbon printed with quotes of love and hope from team members to celebrate the commitment, compassion and selflessness shown by their workers.

 - Address: St Pancras International, Unit 32-33, Euston Road St. Pancras Station, London N1C 4QP

-5. Eat at 34 Mayfair
+8. Eat at 34 Mayfair

 - Address: 34 Grosvenor Square, S Audley St, London W1K 2HD

-As the days grow shorter and the outdoors turns frosty, the Southbank Centre Winter Market transforms into a seasonal wonderland of sorts, bringing some warmth to cold, wintry nights.
+As the days grow shorter and the outdoors turns frosty, the Southbank Centre Winter Market transforms into a seasonal wonderland of sorts, bringing some warmth to the cold, wintry nights.

 It's the place to go to find mulled wine, cinnamon treats and handmade gifts.
 Take a stroll through the market and check out the pretty view illuminated by fairy lights.
-Most of the stalls are open until 10 p.m., so there's plenty of time to grab a hot drink and a bite to eat after a long day.
+Most of the stalls are open until 10 p.m., so there's plenty of time for a hot drink and a bite to eat after a long day.

 - Address: Belvedere Rd, London SE1 8XX

-7. Watch a Christmas movie at the Luna Drive-in Winter Cinema
+10. Watch a Christmas movie at the Luna Drive-in Winter Cinema

-This fair offers open-air cinema in various areas of England.
-The best thing is that the Christmas cinema related plans vary in location and features, so I recommend you visit the Luna Drivein website for more information.
+This show offers outdoor cinema in various areas of England.
+The best thing is that the Christmas movie-related plans vary in location and features, so I recommend you visit the Luna Drivein website for more information.

-Be sure to bundle up and head to the impressive Christmas tree in the middle of the square for a look - it's the perfect place to hear the beautiful sound of Christmas!
-Each year a giant Christmas tree is gifted from the city of Oslo to London, a tradition in place since 1947 as a way to recognize England's courageous role during World War II.
+Be sure to bundle up and head to the impressive Christmas tree in the middle of the square for a look.
+Each year a giant Christmas tree is gifted from the city of Oslo to London, a tradition in place since 1947 as a way of recognizing England's courageous role during World War II.
 The tree is usually around 25 meters (82 feet) tall and is dressed with hundreds of illuminated light bulbs.
 Don't miss it!